 PSE has a 50% ownership interest in Colstrip Units 1 and 2, and a 25% interest in Colstrip Units 3 and 4.
 On March 6, 2013, the Sierra Club and the Montana Environmental Information Center filed a Clean Air Act citizen suit against all Colstrip owners in the U.S. District Court, District of Montana.
 Based on a second amended complaint filed in August 2014, the plaintiffs' lawsuit alleged violations of permitting requirements under the New Source Review program of the Clean Air Act and the Montana State Implementation Plan arising from seven projects undertaken at Colstrip during the time period from 2001 to 2012.
-On July 12, 2016, PSE reached a settlement with the Sierra Club to dismiss all of the Clean Air Act allegations against the Colstrip Generating Station.
-As part of the settlement, which has been filed with the court for its approval, PSE has agreed, along with Talen Energy, to retire the two oldest units (Units 1 and 2) at Colstrip in eastern Montana by no later than July 1, 2022.
-Colstrip Units 3 and 4, which are newer and more efficient, are not affected by the shutdown, and allegations in the lawsuit against Colstrip Units 3 and 4 were dismissed as part of the settlement.
-PSE is not able to determine the decommissioning costs of Colstrip Units 1 and 2 at this time; however, any associated decommissioning and historical costs are expected to be fully recovered through rates.
+On July 12, 2016, PSE reached a settlement with the Sierra Club to dismiss all of the Clean Air Act allegations against the Colstrip Generating Station, which was approved by the court on September 6, 2016.
+As part of the settlement, PSE agreed, along with Talen Energy, to retire the two oldest units (Units 1 and 2) at Colstrip Units 1 and 2 net book value (NBV) of \$128.2 million, as of the settlement shutdown date from a plant asset to a regulatory asset.
+This reflects PSE's belief that the Washington Commission will allow recovery in rates of the regulatory asset and decommissioning costs in full, which would be consistent with prior precedents.
+Colstrip Units 3 and 4, which are newer and more efficient, are not affected by the settlement, and allegations in the lawsuit against Colstrip Units 1 and 2 at this time, as the full scope of decommissioning activities are unknown.